Conditional Aalen--Johansen estimation: Conditional Aalen--Johansen estimator

 \section{Conditional Aalen--Johansen estimator}

-In this section, we introduce necessary notation and define the quantities of interest, namely the conditional occupation probabilities, as well as their kernel-based estimators.
-To accommodate right-censoring, we cast the occupation probabilities as a product integral of a certain auxiliary matrix function, which in the Markov case reduces to the usual hazard matrix function; this is in accordance with the landmarking literature.
-We stress that the auxiliary matrix function in general has no direct interpretation in terms of the compensator of the multivariate counting process.
-Estimators of the auxiliary matrix function and the occupation probabilities are constructed, adopting the smoothing approach of~\cite{NielsenLinton1995} to the present setup.
+In this section, we introduce necessary notation and define the {quantities} of interest, namely the conditional occupation probabilities, as well as their kernel-based estimators.
+To accommodate right-censoring, we cast the occupation probabilities as a product integral of a certain auxiliary matrix function, which in the Markov case reduces to the usual hazard matrix function; this is in accordance with the landmarking literature. {We stress that the auxiliary matrix function at best may be understood as an averaged compensator of the counting process, but otherwise has no direct interpretation.} Estimators of the auxiliary matrix function and the occupation probabilities are constructed, adopting the smoothing approach of~\cite{NielsenLinton1995} to the present setup.